djuseeq/Ch376msc/README.md

 	checkDrive(); //return TRUE if an interrupt request has been received, FALSE if not.

-	 // can call before any file operation mount(); //returns 82h if no drive is present or 14h if drive is attached.
+	 // can call before any file operation driveReady(); //returns FALSE if no drive is present or TRUE if drive is attached and ready.

 	 // check the communication between MCU and the CH376 pingDevice(); //returns FALSE if there is a communication failure, TRUE if communication  is ok